Adam Rippon: Early career

 Rippon started to skate when he was ten years old; his mother skated and brought him along to the rink.
 He was coached by Yelena Sergeeva from 2000 to 2007.

-In the 2004–2005 season, Rippon won the silver medal at the Novice level at the 2005 U.S. Championships.
-After Nationals he was assigned a spring international assignment, Triglav Trophy in Slovenia 2005, and competed in the Junior division, finishing first and winning the gold medal.
+In the 2004–05 season, Rippon won the silver medal at the Novice level at the 2005 U.S. Championships.
+After nationals, he was assigned a spring international assignment, the Triglav Trophy in Slovenia 2005, and competed in the junior division, finishing first and winning the gold medal.
 In the 2005–06 season, he debuted on the ISU Junior Grand Prix circuit.
 He competed at the 2005–06 ISU Junior Grand Prix event in Croatia and placed 6th.
 At the 2006 U.S. Championships, he finished 11th at the junior level.
 In the 2006–2007 season, Rippon did not compete on the Junior Grand Prix circuit.
 He placed 6th on the junior level at the 2007 U.S. Championships.
 Following the event, he left Sergeeva and began working with Nikolai Morozov in February 2007 at the Ice House in Hackensack, New Jersey.

-2007–2008 season
+2007–08 season

-In the 2007–2008 season, Rippon competed on the 2007–2008 ISU Junior Grand Prix circuit.
+In the 2007–08 season, Rippon competed on the 2007–2008 ISU Junior Grand Prix circuit.
 At his first event, the Harghita Cup in Miercurea Ciuc, Romania, he won the gold medal.
 He then won the silver medal at the Sofia Cup in Sofia, Bulgaria.
 These two medals qualified him for the ISU Junior Grand Prix Final.
 At that event, Rippon won the gold medal, and became the first man to break 200 points at a Junior level competition.

 He went on to the 2008 U.S. Championships, where he won the Junior title.
 The Professional Skaters Association recognized Rippon as having the best men's free skate at the National Championships and was awarded the EDI Award.
 He earned a trip to the 2008 Junior Worlds, where he won the gold medal after finishing first in both segments.

-2008–2009 season
+2008–09 season

 Rippon moved up to the senior level in the 2008–2009 season.
 In the Grand Prix season he was assigned to compete at the 2008 Skate America where he placed eighth and the 2008 Cup of Russia where he placed third in the short program and fifth overall.
 In late November 2008, Rippon left Morozov.
 In December 2008, he moved to Toronto, Ontario, Canada, to begin training with Brian Orser at the Toronto Cricket, Skating & Curling Club.
 Rippon officially announced his coaching change on January 2, 2009.

 At the 2009 U.S. Championships, his senior-level national debut, he placed seventh.
 He was named to the team for the 2009 Junior World Championships.
 At Junior Worlds, in his two programs, he landed a total of three 3A jumps, one in combination with a 2T.
 He won the competition, scoring 222.00 points and becoming the first single skater to win two World Junior titles.